woodnsec/IoT-Forensics/milestone-3.md

 ![myDevices_home](https://user-images.githubusercontent.com/45551925/56472764-5049e400-6428-11e9-810e-18eaa2037af0.png)

 #### Default View
+As mentioned above, the Default view shows the total traffic monitored during the duration of the scan.
 <img width="718" alt="googleMini_iot_default" src="https://user-images.githubusercontent.com/45551925/56472785-9bfc8d80-6428-11e9-8741-a7591fc264d2.png">

 #### Companies View
+For the image below, you can see all the names of the companies the Mini interacted with.
 <img width="728" alt="companies_View_googlemini" src="https://user-images.githubusercontent.com/45551925/56473176-e7189f80-642c-11e9-8d01-7bdcdeb3f719.png">

 #### Ads/Trackers View
+Below you will see the advertisement and tracker names that appeared, some of which occurred after the songs ended when playing music on YouTube.
 <img width="1156" alt="adsview_googlemini" src="https://user-images.githubusercontent.com/45551925/56473202-45de1900-642d-11e9-96be-ca515932b2ad.png">

  #### Hands on research with Ubertooth